 Master's Program (M.S.Ed.)

-The master's program (M.S.Ed.) in Instructional Technology provides specialized training to those persons who wish to be employed as school library information specialists, technology specialists, instructional developers in business and industrial training departments, or as producers of software in a variety of locations.
+The master's program (M.S.Ed.) in Instructional Technology is a 33-semester-hour program prepares students to be competent practitioners and creative leaders in all major areas of the field.
+It provides specialized training to those persons who wish to be employed as school library information specialists, technology specialists, instructional developers in business and industrial training departments, or as producers of software in a variety of locations.

 Certificates of Graduate Study